Scientific Name

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.

-Water your Ariocarpus when it is dry, but wait until the soil dries out completely before watering again.
-The amount of time this takes will vary depending on your climate and the size of your pot if you use one.
+Water your Ariocarpus when the top of the soil feels dry to the touch, but wait until the entire soil surface has dried out completely before watering again.
+The amount of time this takes will vary depending on your climate and the size of your pot, if you use one.

 Learn more at How to Grow and Care for Ariocarpus.